 Popular Prague National Museum in Wenceslas Square is usually engulfed by tourists.
 I haven’t spent much time there but visited yesterday.

-The museum has two buildings.
+The museum has two buildings – original and new.
 The interior of the main, original building is closed for renovation until June 2015.
 Construction of the museum began in 1818 and lasted 73 years.
-It’s a major architectural symbol of Czech National Revival.
+It’s an architectural symbol of Czech National Revival.

-The other newer building across the street became part of the National Museum in 2009.
-During the communist era, it was Czechoslovakia’s parliament and later home to Radio Free Europe.
+The newer building across the street became part of the National Museum in 2009.
+During the communist era, it was home to Czechoslovakia’s parliament and Radio Free Europe.

 The new building is open and presenting temporary exhibitions including: